Compare Rates and Save on Life Insurance

 What Is a Contingent Beneficiary in Life Insurance?

 In addition to your primary beneficiary, you typically list a contingent beneficiary on your life insurance policy.
-That person or persons will receive a payout from your policy if the primary beneficiary has passed away, their location is unknown, or they do not want the funds.
+That person or persons will receive a payout from your policy if the primary beneficiary has passed away, their location is unknown or they do not want the funds.

 Aside from people, you can list charities, nonprofits or other organizations as contingent beneficiaries.
-You can even list multiple beneficiaries if you want your death benefit to be split between several different parties.
+Some common options for contingent beneficiaries include:

 • Children